pumpkincouture/JavaServer/README.md

 ## Running the Server From Command Line
 Clone the repository to the desktop.
 Navigate to the main project directory.
 In command line, type ```java -cp target/solak.com.javaServer-1.0-SNAPSHOT.jar JavaServer.ServerMain``` to start the server.
-The server will serve from its public directory.
+The server will serve from its public directory as the DEFAULT directory.

 ## Optional Arguments
-The Server supports two directories :
+To configure port and files, run the start command with optional -p and -d flag arguments, like below.
+Note: the Server only supports valid directories.
+- ```java -cp target/solak.com.javaServer-1.0-SNAPSHOT.jar JavaServer.ServerMain -p 1405 -d /Users/test/code/JavaServer/fun```.

+## Optional Directory
+The Server supports another directory - to access, please specify the below path in your -d argument:
 - ```/Users/test/code/JavaServer/fun```
-- ```/Users/test/code/JavaServer/public```.
-You may point it to a valid directory if you wish.
-To configure port and files, run the above command with optional -p and -d flag arguments, like so :
-- ```java -cp target/solak.com.javaServer-1.0-SNAPSHOT.jar JavaServer.ServerMain -p 1405 -d /Users/test/code/JavaServer/fun```.

 ## Running the Server From IntelliJ
 Clone the repository to the desktop.
 Open IntelliJ and import the project as a Maven project.
 Run ```ServerMain```.